moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 graph TD;
   S[issue created] -->|New issue is added to an epic, and 'rd-workflow::unprioritized' label is applied| V[High Level Validation and Planning]
-  V -->|'Next 1-3 Releases' milestone is applied to higher-priority issues| R[Pre-IPM - Async Refinement] R -->|Unprioritized issues with 'Next 1-3 Releases' milestone are refined| P[Pre-IPM - Sync prioritization] P -->|Refined issues are prioritized into 'rd-workflow::prioritized'| I[IPM] I -->|'rd-workflow::prioritized' issues are discussed and estimated by the entire team| N[Next] N -->|Issue is assigned to a specific release based on its calculated iteration| E[Development proceeds for issue]
+  V -->|'Next 1-3 Releases' milestone is applied to higher-priority issues| R[Pre-IPM - Async Refinement] R -->|Unprioritized issues with 'Next 1-3 Releases' milestone are assigned for refinement| P[Pre-IPM - Sync prioritization] P -->|Refined issues are prioritized into 'rd-workflow::prioritized'| I[IPM] I -->|'rd-workflow::prioritized' issues are discussed and estimated by the entire team| N[Next] N -->|Issue is assigned to a specific release based on its calculated iteration| E[Development proceeds for issue]